Accelerating action toward 2030

 Voluntary National Reviews (VNRs)

-- The Forum also provides a platform for the creation of multi-stakeholder partnerships and the promotion of international cooperation as we advance towards achieving the Goals.
+- The Forum also provides a platform for the creation of multi-stakeholder partnerships and the promotion of international cooperation as the world advances towards achieving the Goals.

-- The Forum allows for a participatory, transparent and integrated follow-up and review framework at the global level that will help countries to maximize and track progress in implementing the Goals to ensure that no one is left behind.
+- The Forum allows for an inclusive, transparent and integrated follow-up and review framework at the global level that will help countries to maximize and track progress in implementing the Goals to ensure that no one is left behind.

-- At the Forum, countries present the progress and obstacles they face in implementing the Goals.
+- At the Forum, countries present the progress as well as the obstacles they face in implementing the Goals.

 - The Forum helps translate the vision of the Goals into reality by providing political leadership and recommendations and sharing experiences and lessons learned.